brandonmarshal/lsx-demo-theme/logs/week39/logs-week39-day3.md

 -   1.00 hrs – Catchup with Zared — full-site-audit agent review
 -   0.20 hrs - Ash catchup — discussed GPT agents review and Queenspark discovery questions
 -   1.30 hrs - Setting up the linear issue in detail for Claude agent
+-   2.35 hrs - Audited the implementation plan for the improvements discussed with Zared, then implemented Phase A.

 ---